List of Power Rangers Samurai characters: Dayu

 In "A Sticky Situation," Dayu receives a special dagger from Serrator.

 In "The Master Returns," Dayu states her unhappiness with how long Serrator is taking to fix her Harmonium.
 Soon after Serrator heads to a cliff, Dayu senses her Harmonium presence and heads after Serrator.
 After she manages to catch up with Serrator, she fights him only to be knocked down by Serrator.
 After Master Xandred returns to Earth, he fixes Dayu's Harmonium and Dayu swears her loyalty once again to Master Xandred.

-In "A Stroke of Fate," Dayu tries to convince Deker not to trust Serrator and Antonio begs him to reconsider his role in the battle between Humans and Nighloks following him remembering his past memories.
+In "A Stroke of Fate," Dayu tries to convince Deker not to trust Serrator and Antonio begs him to reconsider his role in the battle between Humans and Nighloks following him remembering his memories.
 Yet Dayu was unable to convince Deker to not trust Serrator.

 In "Fight Fire with Fire," Dayu returns to Master Xandred's ship and speaks with Octoroo a plan to ambush the Power Ranger.
 Dayu and Octoroo send Fiera to help take down the Red Ranger.
-Dayu and Octoroo were surprised that the Fire Flashers didn't fully consume Jayden and suspect that Jayden isn't the head of the Shiba Clan.
+Dayu and Octoroo were surprised that the Fire Flashers did not fully consume Jayden and suspect that Jayden is not the head of the Shiba Clan.

 In "Evil Reborn," Dayu senses the fight between Deker and Jayden.
 Dayu then senses that Deker is gone as Octoroo tells her to play her Harmonium to help recharge Master Xandred.
 Dayu declares that her Nighlok fate is sealed and that she has nothing left to lose as she unleashes the Moogers and some giant Moogers on the marina.
 Dayu then plays the Harmonium as Mia confronts her.
 Mia ends up slashing Dayu and her Harmonium where the Harmonium's destruction ends up unleashing a lot of misery which is enough to restore Master Xandred.
 Dayu then tells Master Xandred that she always pays her debts.

 In "The Sealing Symbol," an injured Dayu collapses on Master Xandred stating that she played it for Deker and that it was the end of her sadness.
-Dayu stated that she wasn't truly a Nighlok.
+Dayu stated that she was not truly a Nighlok.
 Master Xandred puts Dayu out of her misery as he absorbs Dayu's human half to serve as his defense against the Sealing Symbol and keep him from drying out.
 All left of her was her kimono, which is thrown to the Sanzu River by Master Xandred.
 Dayu was presumably reunited with Deker in the afterlife.

 Dayu is voiced by Kate Elliott in Nighlok form and Dahlia is portrayed by Rugen Du Bray.